Alan Syliboy: Career

-A mural featuring a butterfly, entitled 3D Butterfly, was installed in the main lobby of the Halifax Stanfield International Airport in 2013.
+Syliboy had a solo exhibition at the Beaverbrook Art Gallery in 2013 called The Thundermaker.
+Also in 2013, A mural featuring a butterfly, entitled 3D Butterfly, was installed in the main lobby of the Halifax Stanfield International Airport.
 The work was created through a partnership between the airport and the province of Nova Scotia and painted over three days in August 9–11, 2013.
-The event as a feature event and live-streamed over Twitter and Facebook.
+The event was a feature event and live-streamed over Twitter and Facebook.
 Syliboy stated the butterfly was chosen as the subject because people are always coming and going at airports, and they can be very emotional places.
 Further, the mural "depicts a butterfly/man and is done with the double curve motif which symbolizes life.
 The butterfly represents the freedom of the soul to wander and it flies in the ray of Grandfather Sun, the giver of life."
 Filmmaker Nance Ackerman captured the process and the painting became central to her short film Carry Me Home.
 The film features music by Jamie Alcorn and performed by Lone Cloud, Syliboy's band.
 The mural, painted on canvas, toured Nova Scotia in 2015 and was exhibited at St. Francis Xavier University, and Creamery Square, Tatamagouche.
 The mural has been cited a main attraction of the airport.

+In 2017, Syliboy was awarded an honorary doctorate from St. Francis Xavier University.

 Syliboy has had his work exhibited across Canada and his work was featured in a major retrospective at the Dalhousie University Art Gallery in 2024.

 Syliboy was selected as the winner of the 2024 Portia White Prize, a prize that recognizes the artistic "significant" contribution of a Nova Scotian artist to the province.

 At the 20th Canadian Folk Music Awards in 2025, he won the award for Indigenous Songwriter of the Year for Marks on the Ground, in a tie with Celeigh Cardinal.
 In the same year he contributed a cover of Joel Plaskett's "Nowhere with You", featuring a mix of the original English and translated indigenous language lyrics, to the Plaskett tribute album Songs from the Gang.

+In January 2026 an international arrivals area at the Halifax airport opened and featured Syliboy's artwork.